shreysrins/bond-calculator/README.md

 # bond-calculator
-Computes bond YTM, price, duration, and convexity.
+Computes bond YTM, price, duration, or convexity.
+Run from a Command Line Interface (CLI).